 Who’s at Risk?

 Tularemia is rare.
-There were only 239 reported cases in the United States in 2017.
+There are only about 200 cases reported each year in the United States.
 People get it most from tick bites or contact with a contaminated animal.

 The following can also increase your risk for developing tularemia: